 - Companies developing AI within the UK and EU or using data from the UK or EU. - Companies wishing to protect intellectual property which was developed in the UK/EU with the assistance of an AI tool.

-What will it require companies to do?
-IP laws vary between the UK and EU countries, so companies will need to check on the rules of the country they are planning to launch their AI product in.
-This will be especially important where they are using UK or EU data or where their AI product may itself develop IP in those countries. - Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - The UK plans to introduce a new copyright and database exception allowing for text and data mining. - Check license terms of open-source data. - Both the EU patent office and UK courts have ruled that AI cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an AI algorithm and not the AI system itself.
-UK Government Policy and National Al Strategy
+IP laws are complex and vary between the UK and EU countries, so companies will need to check on the rules of the country they are planning to launch their AI product in.
+This will be especially important where they are using UK or EU data or where their AI product may itself develop IP in those countries.

+- Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - The UK plans to introduce a new copyright and database exception allowing for text and data mining. - Check license terms of open-source data. - Both the EU patent office and UK courts have ruled that AI cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an Al algorithm and not the Al system itself. - Output of a generative AI system may not be protected by copyright unless significantly modified by a human creator.

+UK Government Policy and AI Strategy